-Figure 6.7-1: Schematic showing user plane data transmission
+Figure 6.7-1: Example scenario for user plane data transmission

-The MB-SMF configures the MB-UPF to receive packets related to an MBS session.
+The MB-SMF configures the MB-UPF to receive packets related to an MBS session on the basis of N4 session management defined in TS 23.501 [5].

-For shared delivery, if unicast transport over N3mb applies, the MB-SMF configures MB-UPF to replicate the received MBS packets and forward them towards multiple RAN nodes via separate GTP tunnel.
-For shared delivery, if multicast transport over N3mb applies, the MB-SMF configures the MB-UPF to replicate the received MBS data and forwards the data via a single GTP tunnel.
+For 5GC shared MBS traffic delivery, if unicast transport over N3mb applies, the MB-SMF configures MB-UPF to replicate the received MBS packets and forward them towards multiple RAN nodes via separate GTP tunnel.
+For 5GC shared MBS traffic delivery, if multicast transport over N3mb applies, the MB-SMF configures the MB-UPF to replicate the received MBS data and forwards the data via a single GTP tunnel.

-For individual delivery, the MBS data received by the MB-UPF is replicated towards the UPF(s) where individual delivery is performed in the following way:
+For 5GC individual MBS traffic delivery, the MBS data received by the MB-UPF is replicated towards the UPF(s) where 5GC individual MBS traffic delivery is performed in the following way: